fettay/prez_seminar/PITCHME.md

 # Shortcuts

-As we've seen before, with p hypothesis it takes $2^p-1$ to build the closed testing procedure.
+As we've seen before, with p hypothesis it takes $2^p-1$ tests to build the closed testing procedure.

 With a too big number of them ($>30$) it becomes undoable.